jnelsonholding/reading-notes/401/class-06.md

 ## Object Class

 Every class is a subclass in the Object class' eyes.
 It provides some methods that offer generic functionality.
-All of them can be overwritten in the subclasses.
+Most of them can be overwritten in the subclasses.
 Here are some of the methods.

   - clone() : creates a copy of an object, requires the Cloneable interface be implemented
   - equals() : tests if the object passed is exactly the same object, can be overwritten to check for equivalency instead, but consider writing that test into a new method